Souleymeine/example-hello-triangle-SDL3-GPU-API-GLSL-SPIRV-C23/README.md

 The example code is pretty small, about 180 lines as I do my first commit, hope that can help you out.

 ## About The absolute sorcery I did for error handling...
 I tweaked the tutorial a little in its syntax and tried to get it to be as small as possible.
 For this reason, I created a "*tiny*" helper header [(include/SDLerr_helper.h)](https://github.com/Souleymeine/example-hello-triangle-SDL3-GPU-API-GLSL-SPIRV-C23/blob/main/include/SDLerr_helper.h) which includes some macro abuse (yes), but ended up removing a ton of boilerplate while maintaining a verbose error handling.
-If you want to get rid of it, simply replace the macros `FAILON`, `ASSIORFAIL` and `DECLORFAIL` with regular statements/assignment/declarations.
+If you want to get rid of it, simply replace the macros `FAILON`, `ASSIORFAIL` and `DECLORFAIL` with regular statements/assignments/declarations.
 What it does is :
 - nothing if the given expression (SDL function in our case) returns succesfully (return true)
-- return -1 and thus ends the program while printing an error message with filename and line if the functionreturned an error (false)
+- return -1 and thus ends the program while printing an error message with filename and line if the function returned an error (false)
 Maybe I should move it to another repo and call it "Crappy SDL3 error handling macro magic syntactic sugar" or smh.

 Also, I use C23's #embed preprocessor directive to include compiled shaders into the binary, which removes quite a lot of code and handles everything at compiletime without any runtime overhead.